 With my upbringing in Europe, I was always taught that you are never good enough.
 When I see results, I always think that I can do better.
 I don’t like to settle.
 There’s always someone faster out there, it’s just about who shows up on race day.
 Therefore, I don’t chase times, I chase competition.
 Triathlons and cycling aren’t my job, it’s just my hobby so even though I want to do my best, I understand it’s a lifestyle that keeps me active and healthy.

 Although our own triathlon training is important to us, we look forward to the growth of our business, Trimarni Coaching and Nutrition.
 Recently, there have been some exciting changes which have allowed me to focus 100% on helping Marni (who provides coaching and nutrition services as well as speaking and writing) grow our business and I am no longer employed at the Trek Store of Jacksonville.
-I now focus my time coaching athletes, working one-on-one with athletes on cycling skills for our camps and private camps and providing RETUL bike fits to age-group and professional athletes all over the US.
+After moving to Greenville, SC in 2014, I now focus my time coaching athletes, working one-on-one with athletes on cycling skills for our camps and private camps and providing RETUL bike fits to age-group and professional athletes all over the US.

 PR's and Achievements